Hawkish Fed fuels dollar, leaves stocks and bonds bruised

 “He (Powell) said they wouldn’t do anything for the next two years, so it’s a shock but wrapped in good news,” Belaisch said.
 “I think he gave the markets the all-clear to rally.”

-The kiwi dollar clawed back about half of its overnight losses after first-quarter growth figures blew past forecasts, and while the Aussie dollar and British pound stabilised emerging market currencies weakened.

-Ahead for currency markets is an interest rate decision from Turkey's central bank due at 1100 GMT, which has the lira on edge .
-Norway's central bank said it was likely to hike its zero percent interest rates in September, but it didn't stop the crown from falling. read more
+Ahead for currency markets is an interest rate decision from Turkey’s central bank due at 1100 GMT, which has the lira on edge.
+Norway’s central bank said it was likely to hike its zero percent interest rates in September, but it didn’t stop the crown from falling.

 Elsewhere, the rise in bond yields and the dollar were a double blow for non-yielding gold which was down at $1,810 an ounce after sliding 2.5% overnight.